octovolt/octovolt/README.md

-- 👋 Hi, I’m @octopus-arts
-- 👀 I’m interested in creative coding, eurorack synthesizers, video processing, art, music.
+@octopus-arts is working on creative coding, eurorack modular synthesizers, video processing / video art, computer generated art, music.
-- 🌱 I’m currently learning to create communication beween microcontrollers and/or peripheral devices via i2c.
-- 💞️ I’m looking to collaborate on musical electronics and video processing electronics that help people to be more creative and productive in these mediums.
-- 📫 How to reach me: email

 <!---
 octopus-arts/octopus-arts is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.